Posts

 The school’s news director wrote an article seeking recognition for women who either couldn’t or wouldn’t get married.
 The story was picked up by the Associated Press and appeared throughout the country.
 Denton Mayor Mark Hannah designated August 15th, 1950, as a day to honor unmarried women.

-The first year’s event included tea at the Denton Country Club, admission to a musical performance and a screening of The Three Stooges film, “The Brideless Groom.”
+The first year’s event included tea at the Denton Country Club, admission to a musical performance, and a screening of the Three Stooges film, “The Brideless Groom.”
 Gifts were distributed to any unmarried woman who admitted to being an old maid.

 By 1953, the famous old maids had received so many gifts from all over the country that they asked folks to send them instead to Girlstown in Whiteface, TX.
 Knowing they might never have children of their own, the ladies chose to help homeless girls.

 In 1954, the celebration included a screening of Gone with the Wind and a telegram from Clark Gable.
 Pat Boone performed.
 Babb flew to Chicago to appear on a television show called “Welcome Travelers.”
-She’d been escorted by motorcade to Love Field where the college’s saber drill team formed an honor guard as she got on the plane.
+She’d been escorted by motorcade to Love Field, where the college’s saber drill team formed an honor guard as she got on the plane.

 The following year, Governor Allan Shivers issued a proclamation affirming August 15th as Old Maid’s Day.
 Over time, the celebrations grew smaller.
 The last documented event took place in 1965.
 In recent years, the practice has been revived by fans of odd holidays and moved to June 4th.